 • Medications: ACEi, BB, Mineralocorticoids

-• Blood tests results: BUN/Cr, BNP, sodium, hematocrit, HBa1c
+• Blood tests results: BUN/Cr, BNP, sodium, hematocrit, HBa1c (if applicable)

 • Number of re-admissions

 Baseline patient characteristics were expressed as mean, standard deviation (SD) for continuous variables and as proportions for categorical variables.
 Subgroup comparisons were done with nonpaired t-test for continuous variables or chi-square test for categorical variables.
 A survival curve was constructed according to the method of Kaplan and Meir 13.
 The effect of relevant covariates on cause specific readmissions was evaluated by Cox proportional hazardous regression models.
 Quantitative Data Analysis was performed and Chi-square used.
 Multivariable logistic regression model was used to assess which of the patient specific variables were independently associated with 30-day re-admission by adjusting for variables known to impact re-admission.
 Statistical Significance (SD) was calculated using Statistical Package for Social Sciences (SPSS).
 Alpha level of .05 was considered statistically significant for all analyses.
 The critical value of 3.841 or greater was considered statistically significant.